ga4gh/va-spec/docs/source/quick-start.rst

 Evolution of SEPIO and GKS Core Information Models is driven by bottom-up requirements arising from implementations developing profiles for working data applications.
 These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling pricniples they espouse.

+`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the endpoint of modeling efforts that unfold across a stack of dependent specifications.
+It is important to understand this hierarchy of models and their dependencies and interactions before beginning to use or contribute to the VA-Spec.
+Figure 1 illustrates the relationships between assets supporting the VA-Spec.